 “Wow,” said Jay.
-“Does the tinfoil hat keep aliens from reincarnating you?”
+“Does the tinfoil keep aliens from reincarnating you?”

 “The tinfoil is for different aliens,” said Uncle Featherway.
 “The mind-readers have battled the gold-miners for eons.”

 “I see,” said Jay.
-“Faith told me you attended a lecture at Sheridan Cliff-Side College in Wyoming.
-Before you leave LA, could I interview you regarding Virgil Blue?”
+“Faith told me you attended a lecture at Sheridan Cliff-Side College.
+Before you leave for Wyoming, could I interview you regarding Virgil Blue?”

 “I want your impression anyway.
 When are you free?”

 “After the funeral I’ll wait for my train in the sports-bar across the street.
 Hey, is that your friend over there?
 He’s pretty beaten up.”

 “Oh.
 Excuse me.”
 Jay walked to Dan and pat his shoulder.
 “Dan, have you eaten today?”

 Dan absorbed his tears with his black gloves.
 “I haven’t eaten since Faith died.”